 Either way, whether you’re looking to be creative or casual, or simplistic to save time and money, that is entirely up to you.

-When do you send Your Save the Dates?
+When do you send wedding save-the-dates?

 Sending a save-the-date card has become standard for all kinds of weddings, and makes for a nice courtesy to you guests as it gives them more time to plan, especially if they have busy schedules, need to book time off work or even sale a little money.